kozzmen/Profile-Frame-Generator/README.md

 # Profile Frame Generator for WordPress

 A complete WordPress plugin that enables admins to upload decorative PNG frames and allows front-end users to create custom framed profile pictures through an interactive editor.
+Initially built as a profile frame generator for <a href="https://sofia.wordcamp.org/2025/">WordCamp Sofia 2025</a>, I decided to open-source it for general use.

 ## 🎯 Features